 130 E. Walnut St.

-The Saturday Farmers Market in downtown Green Bay will be in its 103rd season in 2020, running every Saturday from June 6 - October 31.
+The Saturday Farmers Market in downtown Green Bay will be in its 103rd season in 2020, running every Saturday from June 6 - October 31 from 7am - Noon, and Nov.
+7 - 21 from 9am - Noon.
 Organizers will implement best practices as defined by local officials and the Brown County Health Department to ensure the safety of vendors, staff, and attendees at our essential food market.